bigsk1/container-proxy/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Privacy Policy

+Container Proxy is committed to protecting your privacy:

+- **No Data Collection**: This extension does not collect, store, or transmit any personal data
+- **Local Storage Only**: All proxy configurations are stored locally in Firefox's encrypted storage
+- **No Analytics**: No tracking, analytics, or telemetry of any kind
+- **Open Source**: Full source code available at https://github.com/bigsk1/container-proxy
+- **No External Connections**: Extension only communicates with your configured proxy servers

+This extension operates entirely offline except for connecting to your specified proxy servers.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.